 NOPI, 21-22 Warwick Street: Enjoyed dinner with a friend at this sleek restaurant offering tapas style entrees with a Middle-Eastern and Asian influence.
 A great spot for a pre-theatre bite in Soho.

 St. Leonards Restaurant: Venture to East London to St. Leonards formerly known as Eyre Brothers for its excellent Spanish tapas and contemporary setting.
 70 Leonard St. City of London.

 Visiting Notting Hill with a friend I went to Ffiona’s Restaurant, for dessert, which was a short walk from the Notting Hill Gate Tube Stop at 51 Kensington Church Street.
 This is a small, casual restaurant featuring British specialties.
 Ffiona is from Liverpool and is really fun!!!
 They also offer a great brunch menu.
 Mention Globalphile when you go!

 A friend, just back from London, loved The Windmill in Mayfair at 6/8 Mill St. They are known for their seasonal pies and other British classics.

 Old standards include:

-Bibendum Restaurant is located at 81 Fulham Road, in Michelin House, a 100 year old landmark building.
-It recently underwent a total renovation and has reopened under a prominent new chef and partner.
+Claude Bosi at Bibendum is located at 81 Fulham Road, in Michelin House, a 100 year old landmark building.
+Formerly know just as Bibenbum, it recently underwent a total renovation and has reopened under a prominent new chef and partner.
 It continues to get good reviews.